strangerstudios/sitewide-sales/readme.txt

 The plugin also adds the option to display sitewide page banners to advertise your sale and gives you statistics about the outcome of your sale.

-This plugin requires WooCommerce or Paid Memberships Pro to function.
+This plugin offers modules for [WooCommerce](https://www.strangerstudios.com/wordpress-plugins/sitewide-sales/documentation/sale-type/woocommerce/), [Paid Memberships Pro](https://www.strangerstudios.com/wordpress-plugins/sitewide-sales/documentation/sale-type/paid-memberships-pro/), and [Easy Digital Downloads](https://www.strangerstudios.com/wordpress-plugins/sitewide-sales/documentation/sale-type/easy-digital-downloads/).
+You can also use the [Custom sale module](https://www.strangerstudios.com/wordpress-plugins/sitewide-sales/documentation/sale-type/custom/) to track any banner > landing page > conversion workflow.
 New integrations will be built as requested.

 == Installation ==